M4tT3d/wa1-exam-cmsmall/README.md

   - Request Body: **None**
   - Response Status: `200` OK, `500` if some errors occur
-  - Response Body:
+  - Response Body: an array of articles
     ```
     [
       {
         articleId: number - Article ID
         title: string - Article title
-        publishedDate: Date - The publication date
+        publishedDate: string - The publication date in format yyyy-mm-dd
-        createdAt: Date - The creation date
+        createdAt: string - The creation date in format yyyy-mm-dd
-        userId: integer - The user that owns the article
+        userId: number - The user that owns the article
         author: string - The author name
         contentBlocks: [
           {